dgitall/M07Assessment/README.md

 # M07Assessment

+## How To Use
+* Clone all *.py files and the Data directory into a local directory
+* Run the MainApp.py file in your favorite python environment

+Note:
+* This was only tested on Python 3.9.7 and on the reference webscraping and APIs as they appear on January 9, 2022.
+* The Data folder contains holidays.json as a small starter list of holidays.
+You will have the option during startup to scrape additional holidays from the web.
+Any changes made to the list of holidays, including scraping holidays, and saving will overwrite your original holidays.json.
+An additional copy is provide in case you need to start over.

 ## Introduction
 Martin Luther King Day, Presidents Day, St. Patrick's Day, Easter, May Day, Independence Day for multiple cultures, International Talk Like a Pirate Day... these are just some of the many holidays out there.